zenovak/2100-AAA/docs/technical.md

 descriptions for the agent

 `variables` (Dictionary of String key, String value)\
-Corresponds to the templating string provided by `system` and `user`.
+Corresponds to the templating string provided by runtime nodes like `system` and `user` from `PromptNode`.
 Values stored here is referable to the promptChain, throughout the workflow runtime.

 `promptChain` (Array of Node)\
 corresponds to the chain of nodes that uses the node interface.